Priyank-2005/insight-doc-ai/README.md

 ### 4. Run the App
 streamlit run app.py

+---

 ## How It Works (The "RAG" Pipeline)

-Ingestion: The app reads your PDFs using PyPDF2.
+- **Ingestion**: The app reads your PDFs using PyPDF2.
-Chunking: It splits the massive text into smaller, manageable chunks (10,000 characters) using RecursiveCharacterTextSplitter.
+- **Chunking**: It splits the massive text into smaller, manageable chunks (10,000 characters) using RecursiveCharacterTextSplitter.
-Embedding: These chunks are converted into mathematical vectors using the HuggingFace model.
+- **Embedding**: These chunks are converted into mathematical vectors using the HuggingFace model.
 This happens on your laptop!
-Storage: The vectors are stored in a local FAISS index (a searchable database).
+- **Storage**: The vectors are stored in a local FAISS index (a searchable database).
-Retrieval: When you ask a question, the app searches the FAISS index for the most similar text chunks.
+- **Retrieval**: When you ask a question, the app searches the FAISS index for the most similar text chunks.
-Generation: It sends your question + the relevant text chunks to Google Gemini, which generates the final human-like answer.
+- **Generation**: It sends your question + the relevant text chunks to Google Gemini, which generates the final human-like answer.

+---

 Created by [Priyank Bohra] | Data Analyst & Python Developer